 Architecture in Frankfurt on foot

-The two-hour walking tour for groups focuses on Frankfurt’s urban development from the Middle Ages to present day
+The one and a half hours walking tour for groups focuses on Frankfurt’s urban development from the Middle Ages to present day

 Frankfurt’s architecture is as colourfully diversified as its population.
 The very first high-rises went up back in 1920s.